 - Reframe your thoughts

 Your thoughts can determine how good or bad you feel about yourself or your achievements.
-If you usually feel inadequate or dissatisfied with your life after comparing yourself with others, reframing your thoughts is another great way to overcome social comparison and life dissatisfaction.
+So, if you usually feel inadequate or dissatisfied with your life after comparing yourself with others, reframing your thoughts is another great way to overcome social comparison and life dissatisfaction.

 You can reframe your thoughts by using affirmations and positive self-talk to remind yourself that you are good enough and to be content with your life.
-For example, you could practice affirmations for manifesting abundance, contentment, confidence, and self-acceptance inorder to overcome social comparison.
+For example, you could practice affirmations for manifesting abundance, contentment, confidence, and self-acceptance in order to overcome social comparison and build a better relationship with yourself.

 Feeling a little discontent with your life can lead to progress by pushing you to work harder at improving your life.